Venezuela offers asylum to U.S. fugitive Snowden

 It was not immediately clear how Snowden would react to Maduro's offer, nor reach Venezuela if he accepted.

 There are no direct commercial flights between Moscow and Caracas, and the usual route involves changing planes in Havana.
-It is not clear if the Cuban authorities would let him transit, however, and there was no sign of Snowden aboard the flight to Havana on Saturday.
+It is not clear if the Cuban authorities would let him transit.

 Given the dramatic grounding in Vienna of the Bolivian president's plane this week over suspicions that Snowden was onboard, using European airspace could prove problematic.